 Antibiotic resistance is one of the most serious threats to global health.
-The misuse of antimicrobials in humans and animals accelerates this process, and the consequences for human health are particularly severe in low-resource countries.
-In Africa in particular, the consumption of antibiotics is poorly controlled and resistance can lead to therapeutic dead ends potentially responsible for excess mortality.
+The consequences for human health are particularly severe in low-resource countries, and in Africa in particular.

-The ultimate goal is to contribute to define strategies to combat antibiotic resistance by creating a dedicated surveillance and research network.
-The main objective of the SARA project is to collect, integrate, analyze and characterize data on antimicrobial resistance phenotypes, pathogens and genetic mechanisms in African countries.
+The ultimate goal is to contribute to define strategies to combat antibiotic resistance.
+The main objective of the SARA project is to collect, integrate, analyze and characterize data on antimicrobial resistance phenotypes, pathogens and genetic mechanisms in African countries, by creating a dedicated surveillance and research network.

 Antimicrobial resistance surveillance in clinical samples will focus on priority pathogens (Escherichia, Klebsiella, Salmonella, Shigella and Neisseria gonorrhoeae), defined sources (urinary and blood infections; diarrhea; genital infections) and community-acquired infections.
 Definition of resistance mechanisms and strains will be achieved by a genomic sequencing approach.
 Integrated data storage, management, sharing and analysis will make use of an innovative cloud-based data lake.